mgrsskls/mgrsskls/README.md

 I (very irregularly) put some notes on [my website](https://www.mgrossklaus.de) where I also list some of [my work](https://www.mgrossklaus.de/work).

-Oh, and if you are like me into hi-fi — or you simply appreciate if your music sounds as good as it can get — you might want to check out [HiFi Log](https://www.hifilog.com).
+Oh, and if you are like me into hi-fi — or you simply appreciate it when your music sounds as good as it can — you might want to check out [HiFi Log](https://www.hifilog.com).
 A platform that I built to combine my two hobbies: Music and web development.

 Thanks for hanging around!